practicalli/spacemacs/testing/kaocha-test-runner.md

 Koacha is typically run on the command line or as part of a continuous integration workflow.

-Kaocha can also be run as an alternative to the cider-test runner as the Spacemacs Clojure layer [now includes kaocha-runner.el](https://github.com/syl20bnr/spacemacs/pull/15268)
+Kaocha can also be run as an alternative to the cider-test runner as the Spacemacs Clojure layer [now includes kaocha-runner.el](https://github.com/syl20bnr/spacemacs/pull/15268).
+Kaocha provides options to fail-fast (stops when a test fails) and

 ## Using Kaocha from Emacs Cider